Luis Tosar: Views and stances

 In July 2025, Tosar signed a letter sent to the Government of Spain along with over 1,200 professionals demanding an immediate and comprehensive embargo of arms and defense material on Israel by means of a Royal Decree-Law.
+Also in 2025, Tosar joined the manifesto promoted by FiSahara decrying the filming of The Odyssey in Moroccan-occupied Western Sahara.

+In September 2026, he co-signed the manifesto "against the genocide in Palestine and in defense of freedom of expression" alongside other professionals in the Spanish film industry demanding "an immediate end to the genocide being perpetrated by the State of Israel in Gaza and compliance with UN resolutions calling for its withdrawal from the occupied territories" as well as dennouncing "the censorship, persecution and threats" against NAZA directors Yuval Abraham and Rachel Szor.

+Family

+In 2015, Tosar married actress María Luisa Mayol.
+They have two children.

 Accolades

 Tosar won the Málaga Lifetime Achievement Award at the 2011 Málaga Spanish Film Festival.